blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Mechanics/Mechanics.md

 It is the study of the application of forces and the induced motions in an object.
+It also includes the nature of interactions between particles.
 # Branches
 - Classical Mechanics
 	- Continuum Mechanics